preciz/tmp/README.md

 ## Usage

 `Tmp.dir/2` accepts a function that will be called with the path of a new temporary directory.
-If the function returns or the calling process exits the temporary directory is removed.
+The temporary directory is automatically removed when the function returns or the calling process exits.

 ```elixir
 Tmp.dir(fn tmp_dir_path ->